medialab/scholarScape/README.rst

     -z zip_file     Output ZIP file (if no name is specified default is all.zip)

 *scholarScrape export -p project\* -c campaign [-z zipfile | -j jsonfile | -g gexf_file]*
+    The user can export the database to a json file, export a graph from the crawl, from an entire project or from a particular campaign.

 *scholarScrape config*
     Specify host, port, database